Nicole-l1/Nicole-l1/README.md

 # Hi there, I'm Nicole! 👋
 - Aspiring software engineer skilled in programming, data structures, and algorithms.
-Dedicated to developing efficient tech solutions while leveraging leadership, collaboration, and communication.
-Proficient in time management and problem-solving, with a commitment to innovation in dynamic environments. <br/>
+Dedicated to developing efficient technology solutions while leveraging leadership, collaboration, and communication.
+Proficient in time management and problem-solving, with a commitment to innovation in dynamic software development environments. <br/>
-- Currently pursuing a Bachelor of Science in Computer Science
+- Currently pursuing a Bachelor of Science degree in Computer Science

 ## ✉️ Socials: